Japan’s emperor prays for peace in first abdication in 200 years

 U.S. President Donald Trump and First Lady Melania offered their “heartfelt appreciation” to the royal pair in a statement.

 Naruhito, 59, will inherit the throne in ceremonies on Wednesday.
-He studied at Oxford and together with his Harvard-educated wife, Masako, will give the monarchy a cosmopolitan flavour.
+He studied at Oxford and together with his Harvard-educated wife, Masako, will give the monarchy a cosmopolitan flavor.

 Akihito officially remains emperor until midnight, when the new Reiwa era, meaning “beautiful harmony”, begins.
 Informal countdown events for the start of the new era were scheduled for Tuesday evening.